Law

 Employment Data

-Second in the State!
-92.3% of our Class of 2022 graduates obtained full-time, permanent employment in a law-related position.
+83.8% of our Class of 2024 graduates obtained full-time, permanent employment in a law-related position.
+93.1% obtained full or part-time professional employment or continued with further graduate studies.

 Types of Jobs Our Graduates Take

 One size does not fit all when it comes to careers.
 Our graduates pursue a variety of post-graduate paths.
 Traditionally about half of each class goes into private practice, and within that category the majority of graduates in a law firm setting work in offices of two to twenty-five attorneys.
-Our College continues to attract national talent as a result of the Urban Morgan Human Rights Institute, the Ohio Innocence Project and the Jones Center for Race, Gender, and Social Justice.
-Consequently, public interest work is a popular pursuit of our graduates.
-Still, others view industry as their destination and assume contract compliance roles, tax-finance, as well as other positions for which a JD is an advantage.
+Our College continues to attract national talent as a result of the many public interest oriented programs here, including: the Urban Morgan Human Rights Institute, the Ohio Innocence Project and the Jones Center for Race, Gender, and Social Justice.
+Consequently, public interest work is a popular pursuit of our graduates, while others view business and industry as their destination and assume contract compliance roles, tax, finance, as well as other positions for which a JD is an advantage.

 Types of Employment Total Number of Graduates Percent of those employed Percent of class Full-time Long-term Full-time Short-term Part-time Long-term Part-time Short-term